 1. The reader-judged Romantic Novel Awards are open to members and non-members of the RNA and are given for the nine categories (see rule 17 below) which will be judged by our panel of readers.
-The winners of each category will be announced at an awards event in March 2023.
-Entries may be submitted by a publisher, agent or author.
+The winners of each category will be announced at an awards event in May 2024.
+Entries may be submitted by a publisher, agent, editor or author.

 Admission fees are as follows:

 Member/Publisher/Agent fee - £25 (Publishers and agents still pay £25 even if their entrants are non-members).